trevorsargent/signpost/README.md

 - Another TextView to add the message.
 - Save button at the end.
 It takes you back to the previous page you came from.

-##Back End - signpost.ml
+#Back End - signpost.ml

-- Custom back end to supply data
+Custom back end to supply data

-- Proposed Schema
+## Proposed Schema

 - Post
     - has_many :signs
     - string :name
     - number :latitude
     - number :longitude
     - boolean :visible
 - Sign
     - string :message
     - DateTime :date created
     - int :type
     - belongs_to :user
     - belongs_to :post
 - User
     - has_many :signs
     - username
     - email
     - password

+## Featrues

 - Standard REST implementation you know the drill
 - Sinatra app
 - hosted on [Heroku](http://www.heroku.com) until we’re famous
 - visit us at [signpost.ml](http://www.signpost.ml)

-## Features to add:
+# Features to add:

 - See friends only signs
 - ‘so ‘n’ so saw your sign’